raivokinne/lynx/README.md

 ## License

-MIT License - see LICENSE file for details.
+WTFPL License - see LICENSE file for details.

 ---